koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_36_cash-to-cash-cycle-time.md

-# Cash-to-Cash Cycle Time: Single Company Perspective
+# Slide 36 of Lecture 9 contains information about Cash-to-Cash Cycle Time: Single Company Perspective
 Source: Hofmann and Kotzab(2010)

 The image is a diagram illustrating the Cash-to-Cash (C2C) cycle for Company 1, with a timeline and various periods marked.
 The diagram includes the following elements: